 Meets 3nd Thursday, 12:30-1:30pm, HB&A (102 E Moreno Ave, Colorado Springs):

-In 2016 Colorado Springs became a satellite committee of ULI Colorado serving Colorado’s second largest city and it’s ULI members.
-ULI Colorado Springs’ goal is to work directly local developers and community leaders to highlight the city’s growth from a multiplicity of perspectives.
+In 2016, Colorado Springs became a satellite committee of ULI Colorado serving Colorado’s second largest city and it’s ULI members.
+Since then, it has grown to cover Southern Colorado.
+The committee’s goal is to work directly local developers and community leaders to highlight their work across Southern Colorado.

 Meets 2nd Tuesday, 4-5:30pm, The Neenan Company (3325 S Timberline Rd, #100, Fort Collins):